lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### General Definition

 A variation is meant as any reading that varies from the indicated lemma.
-At present we have identified six main variation times listed below.
+At present, we have identified six main variation types listed below.

 ### variation-substance

 #### Description

-A `variation-substance` is generally the most common type of variant, in which an editor simply wants to show that witness has a different word or phrase than what is included in the critical text.
+A `variation-substance` is generally the most common type of variant, in which an editor simply wants to show that the witness has a different word or phrase than what is included in the critical text.

 This kind of variant is most commonly seen in an apparatus as something like:

 > 10 fides] spes *A*